 2. Your silver may not be fully silver if…. it turns you green.

-Here’s the other misleading part, some poor unfortunates are actually allergic to silver.
-Even actual, solid, 100% pure silver will turn their skin green in a heart beat.
-With or without a rash, sometimes.
+Here’s the other misleading part.
+Some poor unfortunates are actually allergic to silver.
+Even actual, solid, 100% pure silver will turn their skin green in a heart beat, often including a rash along with it.
 But in general, if you know you’re not allergic to silver… if it turns you green, it’s not silver!

 3. Your silver may not be fully silver if…. you buy it off the street (not at a craft fair) from someone with a sad story.